Making a family loan? Watch out for the tax implications

 If the trustees waive the loan, the value released would become a capital appointment and the IHT implications of this would need to be addressed.

-For further information on the making of loans either personally or from a family trust, please get in touch with our private client tax team.
+If you have any questions about making a loan either personally or from a family trust, please get in touch with our private client tax team.